milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 ## Disclosing the vulnerability to Fizz

-So we did what any good security researcher does: we responsibly disclosed what we found.
+So we did what any good security researcher does: We responsibly disclosed what we found.
 We wrote a detailed vulnerability disclosure report.
 We suggested remediations.
 And we proactively agreed not to talk about our findings publicly before an embargo date to give them time to fix the issues.
 And then we sent them the report via email.

 At first, they were grateful.
 They thanked us for our report and said that fixing the issues was their top priority.
 Then a few weeks passed.
-They sent us a few updates.
+They sent us some updates.

 And then, one day, they sent us a threat.
 A *crazy* threat.
 I remember it vividly.
 I was just finishing a run when the email came in.
 And my heart rate went *up* after I stopped running.
 That’s not what’s supposed to happen.